 Home improvements are a top use for a home equity loan and home equity line of credit because improvements can lead to better long-term investments.
 You may also be able to take advantage of increased property values, which would provide you with even more borrowing opportunities.
 You may also be able to deduct your interest payments at tax time if you used the funds from a home equity loan for renovations.
 Consult a tax advisor for more information about this opportunity.

 The primary consideration when using your equity for a home improvement is to keep renovation costs within the scope of your project so that they result in an increase in your home’s value.

 Home equity loans are becoming a popular option for funding education because the interest rate can sometimes be lower than student loans.
 You also have the potential to borrow more.
 This gives many families an easier way to pay education expenses for multiple family members.

 It is important to note that some parents may not want to finance their kid’s education if it would harm their overall financial security.
 Using home equity to fund education may be a good idea for some, but it can be perilous if you’re approaching retirement.

-On the flip side, Job loss, major medical expenses and other unexpected events can too, and they can get expensive quickly.
-If you are in need of paying a major expense, a home equity loan may be a good source of funds.
+On the flip side, job loss, major medical expenses and other unexpected events can get expensive quickly.
+If you need to pay a major expense in case of an emergency, a home equity loan may be a good source of funds.

-Consolidating your credit cards or other loans into a single home equity loan can simplify your life and help you manage monthly bills.
-A home equity loan is a smart tool if you’re looking to get your finances in order.
+Consolidating your credit cards or other loans into a single home equity loan can simplify your life and help you manage monthly bills. .
+A home equity loan may be a smart tool if you’re looking to get your finances in order.
 Please know, though, that consolidation doesn’t change spending habits.
 You might max out your credit cards again if you’re not taking the time to address the underlying issue.